Efonovia/fresh-innovations-tasks/readme.md

 # FRESH INNOVATIONS API

-This API is made up of two data models:
+This API was built using Node.js and Express.js alongside mongoDB as the database.
+It is made up of two data models:

 ### 1. USER
 the user model is described as follows: